vyanmadai7/Analog-Watch/README.md

 ## Analog Digital Watch UI

 This project is a modern analog and digital watch built using only HTML, CSS, and JavaScript.<br>
-It includes smooth animation, a moving sunray effect, and a clear date and time display.
+It includes smooth animation, a moving sunray effect, and a clear date and time display.<br>

-## --6 Features--
+## 6 Features

 Animated hour, minute, and second hands